 - Contact details of the requester (Email and Phone)

 - All relevant clinical details including:

 - Treatment

 - Transplant date (if transplanted)

-Known molecular features Transcript type (e.g. BCR-ABL1 P210 or P190)
+- Known molecular features for example Transcript type (e.g. BCR::ABL1 P210 or P190)

-If uncertain about the exact test and terminology, please give a detailed clinical history as this can help HMDC & LMH personnel to decide the most appropriate investigations.
+If uncertain about the exact test and terminology, please give a detailed clinical history as this can help SE-HMDS & LMH personnel to decide the most appropriate investigations.